Translate a page into your language

 - Click Show advanced settings.

-- In the "Languages" section, use the "Offer to translate pages that aren't in a language I read" checkbox to adjust this feature.
+- In the "Languages" section, tick or untick the "Offer to translate pages that aren't in a language you read" tick box.

-- Select Never translate [language] if you don't want to see the bar for the language you're viewing.
+- Select Never translate [language] if you don't want to see the translate option for the language that you're viewing.

-- Select Never translate this site if you don't want to see the bar for pages within the site you're visiting.
+- Select Never translate this site if you don't want to see the translate option for pages within the site that you're visiting

-- Right-click any page and select Translate to English, even if you disable the translation bar for a site or language.
-Note: If you choose this option the translation bar will be re-enabled for the site and language.
+- Right-click any page and select Translate to English, even if you turn off the translate option for a site or language.
+Note: If you choose this option, translate will be turned back on for the site and language.

-- The translation bar is triggered whenever you visit a page that isn't written in one of your preferred webpage languages.
-Learn how to adjust your webpage language preferences in Windows, Mac, Linux and Chrome OS.
+- Translate is triggered whenever you visit a page that isn't written in one of your preferred web page languages.
+Find out how to adjust your web page language preferences in Windows, Mac, Linux and on Chromebooks.